DylanMeeus/springboot_jwt_blog/_posts/2016-08-17-creating-your-first-app-with-adonisj-and-adding-authentication.markdown

 module.exports = AuthController
 ```

-The login method takes in both the `request` and `response` object.
+The login method takes in both the `request` and `response` objects.
 The `request` object contains the user's login details.
 These details are passed to the `request.auth.attempt` method to validate them against the database.
-If successful, they are logged-in and redirected back to the homepage else they are served an error on the login page.
-The logout method simply invokes the `request.auth.logout` helper method which destroys the user's session and redirects back to the homepage.
+If successful, the user is logged in and redirected back to the homepage; otherwise the user is served an error on the login page.
+The logout method simply invokes the `request.auth.logout` helper method, which destroys the user's session and redirects back to the homepage.

 Open up `app/Http/Controllers/RegisterController.js` and update it like so: